nickchow2020/FSJS_node_express_site/README.md

 * transitions or animations:
     * Add a project image transform property to scale to 1.05.
     * add project image transform animation duration to .5s.
+ # Runs npm start
+  if you prefer to runs the app with "npm start",be sure to install the modules first with comments "npm install"